atmaivancevic/ERV_cancer_enhancers/README.md

 Figure 1D (ATACseq heatmap): add deeptools script for both Figure 1D and Figure 1D Supp (which includes all LRT10 subfamilies).
 Colon cancer only.
 Figure 1E: HCT116.

-## Regulatory activity of LTR10 in colorectal cancer
+## Regulatory activity of LTR10 in colorectal cancer (maybe reprhase)

 ## Control of LTR10 activity by MAPK signaling